 You will focus on preparing for college academics in the morning.
 The afternoon will be focused on wellness activities designed to assist you in building healthy habits as you transition into college.
 You will have a chance in the late afternoon to explore Durango so you can become more acquainted with the community.

 The morning will be focused on building your academic skills for college.
 The afternoon has yet to be determined.

 The day will begin with academic preparation for college.
 A speaker will talk with you about succeeding in college from an indigenous perspective.
-You will also have an opportunity to participate in a talent show which will allow you and your peers to present on your cultural background or activities you are actively engaged in.
+After the morning sessions, you will have the opportunity to learn about our Diversity Collaborative resource centers followed by a hike in the surrounding area.

 The last day will focus on launching you into FLC Orientation and beginning your college experience.
 You will receive an introduction to the Native American Center and the services and opportunities that are provided to Native American students.
 After the morning session, you will transition into our New Student Orientation program.